maelle/simplymaelle/content/post/2023-11-06-functions-names/index.md

 </div>

-It striked me as simplifiable by:
+It struck me as simplifiable by:

 <div class="highlight">